Near-Minimax-Optimal Risk-Sensitive Reinforcement Learning with CVaR

 Also, $Z_{\rho,b_1,\disc(\Mcal)}-H\eta\preceq Z_{\adapted(\rho,b_1),\Mcal}\preceq Z_{\rho,b_1,\disc(\Mcal)}$. \item[\textbf{F2}] There exists a memory-history-dependent\footnote{The memory-MDP model is novel and key to our coupling argument.
 In \cref{sec:augmented-mdp}, we define this model and show that $\Piaug$ still contains the optimal policy over this seemingly larger class of memory-history-dependent policies, \ie, \cref{thm:aug_mdp_theorem} holds. } policy $\disc(\rho,b)$ such that $Z_{\rho,b,\Mcal}\preceq Z_{\disc(\rho,b),\disc(\Mcal)}$.
 Intuitively, when running in $\disc(\Mcal)$, once the discretized reward $r_h$ is seen, a memory $m_h$ is generated from the conditional reward distribution of rewards that get rounded-up to $r_h$.
 Thus, $m_h$ is essentially sampled from the unconditional reward distribution.
 The memory-dependent policy $\disc(\rho,b)$ makes use of these samples to mimic running $\rho,b$ in $\Mcal$. \end{enumerate} \textbf{F1} implies $\cvar_\tau(\adapted(\wh\rho^k,\wh b_k);\Mcal)\geq \cvar_\tau(\wh\rho^k,\wh b_k;\disc(\Mcal))-\tau^{-1}H\eta$. \textbf{F2} implies $\cvar_\tau^\star(\Mcal)\leq \cvar_\tau^\star(\disc(\Mcal))$.
 Combining these two facts, we have $\rlregret_\tau(K;\Mcal)\leq \rlregret_\tau(K;\disc(\Mcal)) + K\tau^{-1}H\eta$.

-Translating \cref{thm:bernstein-bonus-regret2} requires more care: its proof relied on continuously distributed returns (\cref{ass:continuous-densities}), which is clearly untrue in $\disc(\Mcal)$.
-Instead, we really need the \emph{true} returns distribution to be continuous. \begin{assumption} For all $\rho\in\Piaug$ and $b_1\in[0,1]$, the returns distribution of $\adapted(\rho,b_1)$ in $\Mcal$ is continuous, with a density lower bounded by $\densitymin$. \end{assumption} With this premise, we can prove \cref{thm:bernstein-bonus-regret2} for $\disc(\Mcal)$, with an extra term of $\wt\Ocal\prns*{\tau^{-1}\sqrt{\densitymin^{-1} SAHK\eta}}$.
+Translating \cref{thm:bernstein-bonus-regret2} requires more care, as its proof relied on continuously distributed returns (\cref{ass:continuous-densities}) which is untrue in $\disc(\Mcal)$.
+We show that we only need the \emph{true} returns distribution to be continuous. \begin{assumption} For all $\rho\in\Piaug$ and $b_1\in[0,1]$, the returns distribution of $\adapted(\rho,b_1)$ in $\Mcal$ is continuous, with a density lower bounded by $\densitymin$. \end{assumption} With this premise, we can prove \cref{thm:bernstein-bonus-regret2} for $\disc(\Mcal)$, with an extra term of $\wt\Ocal\prns*{\tau^{-1}\sqrt{\densitymin^{-1} SAHK\eta}}$.
 In sum, setting $\eta=1/\sqrt{K}$ ensures that \rlalg{} is \emph{both} near-minimax-optimal for regret and computationally efficient, with a runtime of $\Ocal\prns*{S^2AHK^2}$.
 We note the superlinear-in-$K$ runtime from discretization is not even avoidable in Lipschitz bandits \citep{wang2020towards}, and we leave developing more scalable methods for future work.